• Skip to main content

 • Water - Use 6 cups of water to 1 cup of oats for the perfect thick and creamy ratio.

 • Toppings - A crockpot full of oatmeal is an unflavored blank canvas.
 I like to set our favorite toppings out and let everyone make their own.
 The kids can pick what they like and it's perfect if your family members aren't all eating at the same time.
-We top ours with fresh or frozen berries, a scoop of plain yogurt, a scoop of apple sauce, granola, raisins, or nuts.
-If you like it sweeter, add a sprinkle of brown sugar, a dash of cinnamon, or a drizzle of honey or maple syrup.
-Homemade granola gives it extra sweetness too.
+We top ours with fresh or frozen berries, a scoop of plain yogurt, a scoop of homemade applesauce, Homemade Almond Granola, raisins, or nuts.
+If you like it sweeter, add a sprinkle of brown sugar (have you tried Homemade Brown Sugar?), a dash of cinnamon, or a drizzle of honey or maple syrup.
+Maple Pecan Applesauce Granola gives it extra sweetness too.
 Frozen berries work great, they melt right in, and other fruits like chopped kiwi, peaches or pomegranate seeds make colorful variations.

-Crockpot Steel Cut Oatmeal topped with berries, pecans and yogurt
+Crockpot Steel Cut Oatmeal with blueberries and pomegranate seeds.

 Instructions